 The Montessori theme offers students a nurturing and supportive learning environment that provides rigorous academic challenges while focusing on developing students’ social, emotional, academic, and physical needs.
 The curriculum is delivered through a hands-on approach to learning and puts students at the center of their skill development.
 The Montessori principles encourage respect, independence, curiosity, and diversity.

-This theme transcends the traditional classroom and creates a unique learning environment for students through partnerships with museums as an educational resource and site for exiting and stimulating excursions.
+This theme transcends the traditional classroom and creates a unique learning environment for students focused on examining artifacts in historical and modern contexts and connecting those artifacts to understanding the world.
+The theme includes partnerships with museums as an educational resource and site for exiting and stimulating excursions but the curriculum teaches students to identify exhibits in everyday environments.
 Students learn to think for themselves and ask questions through a strong inquiry-based and exploratory learning environment.

 The Reggio theme supports an individualized learning environment inspired by the Italian Reggio Emilia approach.
 The curriculum is designed to respect a child’s point of view, and students are empowered to direct their learning.
 With the teacher acting as a guide, project-based learning opportunities inspire high levels of creativity, critical thinking, and collaborative problem solving.